OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 [main] INFO soot.jimple.infoflow.android.SetupApplication - Found 2 leaks
 ```

-The output indicates there are 2 leaks in the application, with one each corresponding to the username and password.

-The above output uses [jimple intermediate representation](https://www.sable.mcgill.ca/soot/doc/soot/jimple/Jimple.html "Jimple") to show the sources and sinks.
-Jimple representation contains enough information to locate the sources and sinks in the actual application.
-Since, InsecureShop app is an open source app, we can look for the source code corresponding to above findings, and shown below:
+The output also uses the [jimple intermediate representation](https://www.sable.mcgill.ca/soot/doc/soot/jimple/Jimple.html "Jimple") and reveals two leaks in the application, each corresponding to the username and password.
+Given that the InsecureShop app is open-source, we can refer to its source code to validate the findings, as shown below:

 ```java
 // file: AboutActivity.kt